logo

 Business Teacher Career Guide

 Business teachers typically work with middle school or high school students to teach them business fundamentals as well as advanced business principles, depending on the course level.
-Business teachers may also work with students in career and technical education programs, or in the business department of colleges or universities.
-Many business educators have experience working in business as well as a background in education.
 This guide provides further information on what business teachers do, how to become one, and their salary and job outlook.

 How to Become a Business Teacher

 The first step to becoming a business teacher is usually to earn a degree in business.
 Prospective teachers in this field typically enter a bachelor’s degree program with an emphasis in business that includes a state-approved teacher preparation program.
-In addition to courses in pedagogy, students will take courses in such subjects as general business management, supply chain management, and accounting.
-There are also a variety of specializations for students, such as economics and marketing.
-There are several routes to becoming a business teacher.
-The traditional steps to this career for prospective teachers who wish to teach in K-12 public schools are as follows:
+In addition to courses in pedagogy, students will take courses in general business management, supply chain management, and accounting.
+There are also a variety of specializations in the field, such as economics and marketing.
+There are two main routes to becoming a business teacher at a public K-12 school:

 Traditional Route